El-P

 Jaime Stuart Meline (born March 2, 1975), better known by the stage name El-P (shortened from his previous stage name El Producto), is an American rapper, songwriter, and record producer.
-Starting his career as a member of Company Flow, he has been a driving force in alternative hip hop since the mid-1990s, producing for rappers including Aesop Rock, Cage, and Mr. Lif.
+He began his career as a member of the widely acclaimed Company Flow, and has been a driving force in alternative hip-hop since the 1990s.
+He is now most widely-known as one half of Run the Jewels.
+He has produced for rappers including Aesop Rock, Cage, and Mr. Lif.
 He was a member of The Weathermen and was the co-founder, owner, and CEO of the Definitive Jux record label.

-After releasing four solo studio albums that were critically acclaimedFantastic Damage (2002), High Water (2004), I'll Sleep When You're Dead (2007), and Cancer 4 Cure (2012)El-P began experiencing mainstream success in 2013 when he formed the hip hop superduo Run the Jewels with fellow rapper Killer Mike.
-They have released four studio albums for free, all of which have received widespread acclaim: Run the Jewels (2013), Run the Jewels 2 (2014), Run the Jewels 3 (2016), and RTJ4 (2020).
+He has released four solo studio albums, two albums with Company Flow, and four albums with Run the Jewels.

 Early life

-El-P was born Jaime Meline in the Brooklyn borough of New York City on March 2, 1975, the son of Nan Dillon and jazz pianist Harry Meline (who performed under the stage name Harry Keyes).
+El-P was born Jaime Meline in the Brooklyn borough of New York City on March 2, 1975, the son of Nan Dillon and jazz pianist Harry G. Meline (1933–2025), who performed under the stage name Harry Keyes.
 He is of Cajun, Irish, and Lithuanian descent.
-Although his mother was raised Catholic and his father was raised Jewish, they did not emphasize either faith to him during his childhood and he later joked that he "got none of it except a circumcision at birth".
+His mother was raised Catholic and his father was raised Jewish, but they did not emphasize any religion to him during his childhood and he later joked that he "got none of it except a circumcision at birth".

 El-P's parents divorced when he was seven years old.
 His mother was assaulted by his drunken stepfather during his childhood, and he later wrote the track "Last Good Sleep" about hearing the attack from the next room and not realizing what had happened until the next day.
 His mother responded to the beating by immediately ending the relationship, reporting El-P's stepfather to the police, and changing their home's locks; however, El-P had recurring nightmares about the incident for many years, and once chased a stranger who he believed was his ex-stepfather through the New York subway.

 El-P was expelled from two high schools for various issues, including his refusal to stop wearing his baseball cap backwards.
 He later got his GED.
 He went to musical engineering school at the Center for the Media Arts in Manhattan.
 After graduating, he enrolled at Hunter College, but dropped out because most of his courses did not relate to the career he wanted.